The Importance of Mental Health Benefits

 Outpatient services are medical checkups for individuals that do not require and overnight stay in a hospital or medical facility.
 Outpatient services include wellness and prevention services, diagnoses for medical conditions, treatment for medical conditions, and rehabilitation services.
 In the case of mental health services, these would include meetings with your therapist or psychiatrist, diagnoses of mental health conditions from a psychiatrist, and psychotherapy or treatment for a mental health condition.
 Seeking assistance for a mental health condition is important for individuals’ mental and physical health because if they remain untreated, the conditions may worsen and create persistent and prolonged physical health problems such as chronic fatigue, tension, headaches, and nausea amongst a myriad of other problems.

-Humana provides tremendous coverage for outpatient mental and behavioral health benefits.
-They only require individuals to make a $30 copay for a meeting with a therapist, and they will cover the rest of the cost.
 As an in-network mental health service provider partnered with Humana, the Clarity Clinic is able to provide individuals with highly personalized treatment and therapy plans for all cognitive, affective, and behavioral health conditions.
 We recognize that every individual and their situations are unique.
 So it is our goal to attentively asses each individual, their conditions, and the severity of their conditions in order to structure personalized treatment and therapy plan to help them effectively cope, and eventually overcome their condition.
 Healing takes time, and we understand how difficult it may be.
 Which is why we strive to provide individuals with the support, problem solving skills, and positive coping strategies necessary in order to make a full and sound recovery.

 References & Additional Resources